When Cathryn and Allen hit the “Launch” button on their “SELF Journal” Kickstarter campaign, they were confident it would be big.

 Each social media post you make should have a call to action, and include whatever link or opt-in address you want people to visit on your profile bio.

 Using this strategy, we managed to get 792 followers in just a few weeks.
 Those followers in turn would be prompted to check out our Kickstarter every time we posted an image.

-And since our images were filled with relevant hashtags, people from beyond our followers were seeing them as well and going through to the Kickstarter.
+And since our images were filled with relevant hashtags that boosted the reach of our posts, people from beyond our followers were seeing them as well and going through to the Kickstarter.

 Once we set it up we just had to let it run on it’s own, and this alone got us 1,755 emails.

 Since our Kickstarter campaign was for a productivity tool for entrepreneurs and high achievers, we needed to target people in that market with our giveaway prize.

 Had we just wanted to gather as many emails as possible we could have given away an iPad or Xbox, but then when it came time to launch our product we would've had a list of people that weren't very targeted.

 We curated a selection of products based on what we found the most useful personally, and also based on things our target market were using and blogging about.

 Many of the software products we were giving away like RescueTime, Evernote, FollowUp.cc were very popular deals for AppSumo over the past year, so we knew our target market was into this stuff.

 After curating a selection of software, books, and other physical products, we launched our giveaway on July 18th.